Monday, October 07, 2024

 3. Submit the Notice of Removal, state court record, and JS-44 to the Court for filing.

-4. Pay the filing fee of $402.00 (check, money order or credit card) or ask to have the fee waived by completing the Application for Proceed in District Court Without Prepaying Fees or Costs form.
+4. Pay the filing fee (check, money order or credit card) or ask to have the fee waived by completing the Application for Proceed in District Court Without Prepaying Fees or Costs form.

 Can I amend my complaint after it has been filed? (click to expand/collapse answer)